Katabasis

 No—the reason paradoxes trouble us is because their absurd conclusions make us rethink all of our premises.
 A paradox is like a staircase, in which each step leads inexorably to the destination.
 But you get to the top, and the destination is impossible; you’ve stepped off into empty air.

-My description of the book goes as this: “An allegory of a fanfic that contains allegories to real life.”
+My description of the book goes as follows: “An allegory of a fanfic that contains allegories to real life.”

-It takes the structure of “Dante’s Inferno” and adds a power system called “magick” which can only be a direct mapping to what we consider “linguistics”, specifically those that study “symbolic systems” or the grammar of language, this is including math of course.
+It takes the structure of “Dante’s Inferno” and adds a power system called “magick” which can only be a direct mapping to what we consider “linguistics”, specifically those that study “symbolic systems” or the grammar of language, including math, of course.

 Paradoxes